A7MED970/ProjectManagement/doc.md

 ---

-### 4.5 Output of Activity Definition and Sequencing

-The outputs of defining and sequencing activities include:
-- A complete **Activity List** with estimated durations
-- Documented logical relationships between activities
-- Clear traceability between **WBS elements and activities**

-These outputs serve as direct inputs to:
-- **Network Diagram development**
-- **Estimating Activity Durations refinement**
-- **Project Schedule Development**

----

 ## 5. Network Diagram

 The Network Diagram is a graphical representation of the logical relationships among project activities.
 It is developed after the completion of **Defining Activities** and **Sequencing Activities**, and it visually illustrates the flow of work required to complete the project.